 Women with fibromyalgia were also six times more likely to have a history of post-traumatic stress disorder (PTSD) than women with esophageal or gastrointestinal disorders.

 Other theories include:

 - Autoimmune disorders.
 These occur when the body attacks healthy tissue.
 Many cause inflammation and pain, and some researchers suggest that fibromyalgia may be an autoimmune disorder.

 - Central sensitization.
 This refers to nerves becoming hyperactive and more sensitive to pain.
 People with fibromyalgia appear to have increased sensitivity to pain, which may relate to central sensitization.

 - Inflammation.
-Fibromyalgia is usually thought of an non-inflammatory, though a 2017 studyfound widespread inflammation in people with fibromyalgia.
+Fibromyalgia is usually regarded as noninflammatory, although a 2017 studyTrusted Source found widespread inflammation in people with fibromyalgia.
 This is a process involving the immune system.
 Inflammation can become chronic and lead to muscle pain, and it also plays a role in conditions such as arthritis.

-A wide range of treatments can help people to cope with the pain of fibromyalgia.
+A wide range of treatments can help people cope with fibromyalgia pain.
 They include:

 - therapy focusing on lifestyle changes

 - physical therapy